Rajaniraiyn/Wish/README.md

 ### Where is my Name?

-- If you're in Desktop you can see `{your name} Wishes You with ❤` as tab name.
+- If you're in Desktop (devices havig tab name in browsers) you can see `{your name} Wishes You with ❤` as tab name.
--

 ### Does it stores what I give?

-- **No**, it doesn't store anything but it simply change them into URL.
+- **No**, This doesn't store anything but it simply change them into URL.

+**Note :**

+I'm continually working *lonely* in this project.
+If you like this project join me to develope this together.